Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Cohomology of complete intersections

-and invertible in restriction to the subspace In particular, for every $2k$-dimensional complex vector space $V$ endowed with a non-degenerate skew-symmetric bilinear form $\omega$, the endomorphism $M(n,-2k)$ preserves the subspace of invariants $((V^*)^{\otimes 2n})^{\mathrm{Sp}(V)}$, viewed as a subspace of $\CC \mathcal{P}_n$ using \eqref{eq_inv_symplectic}, and the restriction of $M(n,-2k)$ to this subspace is invertible. \end{corollary}
+and invertible when restricted to the subspace In particular, for every $2k$-dimensional complex vector space $V$ endowed with a non-degenerate skew-symmetric bilinear form $\omega$, the endomorphism $\mathsf{M}(n,-2k)$ preserves the subspace of invariants $((V^*)^{\otimes 2n})^{\mathrm{Sp}(V)}$, viewed as a subspace of $\CC \mathcal{P}_n$ using \eqref{eq_inv_symplectic}, and the restriction of $\mathsf{M}(n,-2k)$ to the subspace of invariants is invertible. \end{corollary}

-\begin{proof} By Proposition \ref{prop_eigenvalue}, the eigenvalue of $M(n,-2k)$ restricted to $M_\lambda \subset \CC\mathcal{P}_n$ is
+\begin{proof} By Proposition \ref{prop_eigenvalue}, the eigenvalue of $\mathsf{M}(n,-2k)$ restricted to $M_\lambda \subset \CC\mathcal{P}_n$ is